psychemedia/island-storynotes/carus-wilson/55-carus-wilson-end.md

 # Supporting the Troops

-Whilst the public battle over his reputation was being fought in the public press by his son, during the secind quarter of 1857, the Revd.
-W. Carus seems to have contined to support the Soldiers' Institure, as well the soldiers barracked in Gosport, the families of soldier serving overseas, and, by means of a regular correspondence, those soldiers sent recently to India.
+Whilst the public battle over his reputation was being fought in the public press by his son, during the second quarter of 1857, the Revd.
+W. Carus seems to have continued to support the Soldiers' Institute, as well the soldiers barracked in Gosport, the families of soldier serving overseas, and, by means of a regular correspondence, those soldiers sent recently to India.

 ## The Soldiers' Institute, One Year On

-The first annual report od the Soldiers' Institute, in March 1857, describes some of its successes.
+The first annual report of the Soldiers' Institute, in March 1857, describes some of its successes.

 ```{admonition} The report of the Committee, March 1857
 :class: dropdown